RamanujanMachine/euler2ai/README.md

    - `6_to_recurrence.wl`: Mathematica code based on [RISC's tool](https://risc.jku.at/sw/guess/) (request access [here](https://www3.risc.jku.at/research/combinat/software/ergosum/installation.html#download)) that finds the correct polynomial-coefficient linear recurrences for, e.g., sequences converging to irrational constants.
    - `7_merge.py`: Collect and organize in a pandas DataFrame all validated formulas (series and continued fractions) yielding polynomial recurrences of order 2, and convert all to canonical forms - polynomial continued fractions (PCFs).
 (Note: the focus of this study is formulas with order 2 polynomial linear recurrences; we have high hopes for higher-order recurrences in the near future.)

-   This results in a dataframme of formulas in canonical form (PCFs) and their symbolic limits in terms of the constant of interest, along with source metadata.
+   This results in a dataframe of formulas in canonical form (PCFs) and their symbolic limits in terms of the constant of interest, along with source metadata, located in `BASE_DIR`.

 3. **Unification**:
    Scripts for running this section will be found under the directory `unify`. (**NOTE: being refactored**)